Addressing Transportation Challenges to Improve Health Outcomes: A Conversation with MTM

 MTM: We are continually working with our clients to determine how transportation impacts their overall healthcare spending and care outcome trends.
 Overall, we’ve found that the average cost of care is significantly lower when NEMT is utilized.
 Moreover, we see that minorities utilize NEMT services at much lower rates than white members.
 When analyzing one client’s data, we saw that 57.7% of NEMT-eligible members identified as minorities, but only 37.6% of actual NEMT utilizers came from a minority population.
 Meanwhile, 42.3% of NEMT-eligible members said they were white, but 62.4% of actual utilizers were white.
 This has challenged us to look closely at how we educate members on the NEMT benefit.

 However, we can only look at the impact of NEMT on cost of care when payors are willing to share their outcomes data with us.
 When we have a collaborative client who is open to sharing their data, we can help them ensure we are making an impact.
-This is incredibly important when we think about equity in healthcare and access.
+This is incredibly important when we think about healthcare access.
 We want to ensure all members—no matter their nationality, ethnicity, sexual orientation, or area of residence—to have equal access to our services.

 Looking to learn more about social determinants of health?
 Check out our insights on food security and housing!